The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Represent addition and subtraction using pictures, words, or equations

-In Kindergarten social studies, each child develops an understanding of himself or herself and how an individual fits into the larger community in terms of geography, history, and culture.
+In Kindergarten social studies, students develop an understanding of how an individual fits into the larger community in terms of geography, history, and culture.
 Students explore the geography of the classroom and Fay School.
-Students learn that everyone has a role to play in making a group work well and that each member brings something unique to the group.
-Students also explore the various roles people play and aspects of diversity within the Fay School community as they learn about celebrations and traditions in other cultures.
+They learn that everyone has a role to play in making a group work well and that each member brings something unique to the group.
+Students also explore the various roles people play and the diversity of the Fay School community as they learn about celebrations and traditions in other cultures represented in the Fay School community.

 Kindergarten scientists discover scientific principles through inquiry, investigation, and research.
 They explore weather, forces, simple machines, properties of matter, local wildlife, and other topics sparked by student interests.
-The spiraling curriculum in Primary School means that students will explore these topics in greater depth in first and second grade to develop a rich and layered understanding.
+The Primary School’s science program is based on the National Research Council’s Framework for K-12 Science Education, and the spiraling curriculum means that students will explore these topics in greater depth in first and second grade to develop a rich and layered understanding.
 The children learn essential principles of observing and documenting, laying the groundwork for the work they will do in Lower and Upper School in our fully equipped science labs.

 Fay Kindergarteners study bothFrench and Spanish, each for half of the school year, and this schedule continues through first and second grade.
 Through games, songs, and literature, the children practice common expressions, and other basic vocabulary while also learning about the cultures of different Francophone and Hispanic countries.
 The children benefit from our “language helpers,” native speakers in the Upper School who volunteer in the classrooms and become the Kindergarteners’ mentors and friends.
 When students enter third grade, they choose to pursue French or Spanish in depth.